psychemedia/pentrich-uprising/12_leeds_mercury.md

 The following is a list of their names and residence:

-Abram Oldbarn, and John Oldham, of Honley.
+Abram Oldham, and John Oldham, of Honley.
 Isaac Johnson, and Joshua Knowles, of Holmfirth.
 John Rhodes, (late of Holbeck), Holmfirth.